A PERFECT OPPORTUNITY TO UPGRADE THE WINDOWS AND DOORS IN YOUR HOME! HOMEOWNERS CAN CLAIM UP TO $5,000 IN FEDERAL GRANTS.

 Once completed, your evaluation will include:

-You will be able to login to access your reports.
+You will be able to log in to access your reports.
 Once you have reviewed your evaluation, mark this step as completed in the portal to move forward.

 To ensure that you are properly reimbursed, you must have all of the following documents so they can verify your eligible retrofits: